Alex Blackwell: Retirement

 In February 2018, Blackwell announced her retirement from international and state career.
 She featured in 251 matches across all three formats in a career spanning for 15 years.
 She has written that she sees herself as having been a "good international cricketer", but not a "great" one.
 She also does not think that she can make a judgement as to whether she was a good leader; "... only my peers can."
 However, she also feels that she had been her "true self", had spoken up, with respect, to others in the cricketing community in seeking continual improvement, and had "... kept on trying to be the best leader [she] could."

+Domestic cricket

+During the 2001–02 season, Blackwell made her senior debut for New South Wales.
+In her first match against Queensland, she bowled two expensive overs, conceding 18 runs, and was not required to bat as New South Wales won by six wickets.